 Free T3 – Score: 4.6 – acceptable range 2.8 – 6.8

 Free T4 – Score: 12 – acceptable range 10 – 20

 Reverse T3 – Score: 171 – acceptable range 170 – 450

 Prolactin – Score: 8 – acceptable range less than 20

-All markers are well within range, which is awesome (the lowish ones are supposed to be low.)
-These results are not surprising because my increases in temperature over the past year were also an indicator that this is likely to be the case.
+All markers are well within range, which is awesome (the low-ish ones are supposed to be low.)
+These results are not surprising.
+My increases in temperature over the past year were also an indicator that this is likely to be the case.

 Boy though, I wish I had done this testing when I first discovered my super low waking body temps of 35.2C!
 It would have been fascinating to see the changes.

-So next time your doc says ‘no you don’t need that test’ or they refuse to give you a copy of your test results, at least now you have somewhere else to turn.
+So next time your doc says ‘no you don’t need that test.’
+Or they refuse to give you a copy of your test results.
+This is somewhere else to turn.
 Take your power back and keep your health on track.
 Brilliant!

 NB: To learn how to eat to improve your thyroid function, grab a copy of the Zen Beach Diet book.